About the School of Social Work

 Our MSW curriculum emphasizes preparation for direct social work practice including, for every student, the essential mix of clinical and selected macro skills for leadership and management.

 Ready to take graduate courses but haven’t yet applied?
 MSW courses for non-matriculating students are a great way to get started.
-Registration for non-matriculating classes is now open for fall 2015.
+Learn about our non-matriculating classes.